ENCCS/hpda-python/content/GPU-computing.rst

 Why use GPUs?
 ~~~~~~~~~~~~~

-The Graphics processing units (GPU) have been the most common accelerators during the last few years.
+The Graphics Processing Unit (GPU) have been the most common accelerators during the last few years.
 The term *GPU* sometimes is used interchangeably with the term *accelerator*.
-The Graphics Processing Unit (GPU) provides much higher instruction throughput and memory bandwidth than the CPU within a similar price and power envelope.
+GPU provides much higher instruction throughput and memory bandwidth than CPU within a similar price and power envelope.